HDLUtils/hdlregression/doc/src/_build/html/_sources/api.rst.txt

 run_command()
 =======================================================================================================================

-The command is executed by HLDUnit at the given stage in the regression script.
+The command is executed by HLDRegression at the given stage in the regression script.
 I.e. pre-simulation commands will have to be called prior to `start()`_ and post-simulation commands need to be called after `start()`_.

 .. code-block:: python